Frequency Response Identification of Low-Order Systems: Finite-Sample Analysis: Sample Complexity Analysis

 \subsection{Initial Bound on the Identification Error}

-In this section, we first derive a preliminary bound on sample complexity (Lemma~\ref{lem:finit_sample_bound}), which depends on a parameter called the minimum gain, $\phi$, and includes a term that depends on noise.
+In this section, we first derive a preliminary bound on sample complexity (Lemma~\ref{lem:finit_sample_bound}), which depends on a parameter called the minimum gain, $\phi$, and includes a term that depends on the noise.
 There is no analytical solution to \eqref{eq:LNNM}, and thus it is not possible to explicitly compute $\bm{\hat{w}}$ to directly bound the sampled-frequency identification error $\| \bm{\hat{w}} - \bm{\bar{w}} \|_\infty$ by plugging in $\bm{\hat{w}}$.
-Nonetheless, a characterization of $\bm{\hat{w}}$ can be achieved through the optimality conditions of \eqref{eq:LNNM}.
-The following Lemma provides a formal tool for this characterization: \begin{lemma} The vector $\bm{\hat{w}}$ is the optimal solution of \eqref{eq:LNNM} if and only if
+Instead, we derive the bound directly from the basic optimality inequality, which holds because $\bm{\bar{w}} \in \mathcal{W}_M(\rho,K)$ is a feasible point for \eqref{eq:LNNM}.
+If we run only one experiment at each frequency ($N=1$) and replace the Loewner operator $\LL$ in \eqref{eq:LNNM} with the diagonal embedding $\bm{w}\mapsto\operatorname{diag}(\bm{w})$, the nuclear norm reduces to $\|\operatorname{diag}(\bm{w})\|_* = \|\bm{w}\|_1$ and \eqref{eq:LNNM} becomes the standard $\ell_1$-penalized least squares problem.
+In this case, the objective is to recover a sparse vector from its noisy measurements (the denoising problem).
+Motivated by this observation, we extend the approach in \cite{bhaskar2013atomic_norm_denoising_line_spectral_estimation} to derive the sample complexity bounds for our setting.
+The next lemma establishes a preliminary upper bound on the sample complexity of our proposed method.
+This bound quantifies the identification error at a finite set of frequency points, specifically $\bm{z}$.

+\begin{lemma} Let the experimental frequency data be given as in \eqref{eq:frequency_data}, and let Assumption~\ref{ass:apriori} hold.
+Denote by $\bm{\hat{w}}$ the sampled frequency-response vector obtained by solving the optimization problem \eqref{eq:LNNM}.
+Then, the sampled-frequency identification error satisfies